zardosht/isar/README.md

+# ISAR: An Authoring System for Interactive Tabletops

 ISAR is an augmented Reality (AR) authoring system for interactive tabletops.

 Authoring systems for AR try to compensate the complexity and challenge of development of AR applications by providing frameworks that can be reused.
 These frameworks are available at different levels of abstraction, from software libraries to high-level GUI solutions